cardano-foundation/CIPs/CIP-script-ref-plutus-v1/README.md

 ## Abstract

-Despite making up less than half the transactions on Cardano, Plutus v1 scripts occupy around 60% of the block space.
+Despite making up less than half the transactions on Cardano, Plutus v1 scripts make up 90% of the space dedicated to scripts (around 60% of the total block space).
 Increasing the space available to blocks is risky, as it impacts the block propagation time.
 This proposal puts forth a simple way to reduce this strain.

 ## Motivation: why is this CIP necessary?